ronf/asyncssh/docs/api.rst

   | ssh-rsa
   | ssh-dss

-Ed25519 and Ed448 support is only available when OpenSSL 1.1.1b or later is installed.
+Ed25519 and Ed448 support is available when OpenSSL 1.1.1b or later is installed.
+Alternately, Ed25519 is available when the libnacl package and libsodium library are installed.

 .. index:: Constants
 .. _Constants: